anon-blue/anon.blue/README.txt

-                                                              who ? who is jesus ? the back space is back in dont overwrite me pleeeeaaase is nowigo? butts are alrighrt  eat lamb, git jesusbb what the fuck wheres my backspace this place is weird                   i  iike noise and bumps but i agree   YUH TYUH YUH  9
+                                                              who ? who is jesus ? the back space is back in dont overwrite me pleeeeaaase is nowigo? butts are alrighrt  eat lamb, git jesusbb what the fuck wheres my backspace this place is weifuck shit            i  iike noise and bumps but i agree   YUH TYUH YUH  9
                                            uuyyaalikejjazzzzzzzzzzzzzzzz
                      YUH LIEK JAZZ                666CNN666
              POPE IS MEH